Zero PFAS II - Minimization and reduction PFAS input to Baltic Sea

 Activities

-Throughout the project duration, ZeroPFAS II organizes three roadshows in Stockholm, Tartu, and Vilnius.
-The focus is on compiling the state of knowledge on PFAS in Estonia and Lithuania and bringing together different stakeholders who can initiate and lead PFAS work in these countries.
-The purpose of supporting the development of these networks is to promote further EU-wide projects to reduce PFAS.
+Throughout the project duration, ZeroPFAS II organized three roadshows in Stockholm, Tartu, and Vilnius.
+The focus was on compiling the state of knowledge on PFAS in Estonia and Lithuania and bringing together different stakeholders who can initiate and lead PFAS work in these countries.
+The purpose of supporting the development of these networks was to promote further EU-wide projects to reduce PFAS.

-The project also holds regular digital meetings, Baltic Sea PFAS Network Coffee Break.
-These casual meetups will provide a platform where PFAS experts can discuss diverse issues on PFAS, and where people can learn more from experts at the forefront of this field.
-The network is cost-free to join and open to all.
-More information is available on the network's platform Baltic Sea PFAS Network.
+The project also held regular digital meetings, Baltic Sea PFAS Network Coffee Break.
+These casual meetups provided a platform where PFAS experts could discuss diverse issues on PFAS, and where people could learn more from experts at the forefront of this field.
+The Baltic Sea PFAS Network is cost-free to join and open to all.

 Lead partner: IVL Swedish Environmental Research Institute